Intact dilation and extraction

 Intact dilation and extraction (D&X, IDX, or intact D&E) is a surgical procedure that terminates and removes an intact fetus from the uterus.
 The procedure is used both after miscarriages and for abortions in the second and third trimesters of pregnancy.
 When used to perform an abortion, an intact D&E can occur after feticide or on a live fetus.

 In the United States, where federal law describes an intact D&E on a live fetus as a partial-birth abortion, the procedure is uncommon.
-For example, in 2000, only 0.17% of all abortions in the United States (2,232 of 1,313,000) were performed using an intact D&E. Around that time, its usage became a focal point of the U.S. abortion debate.
 The 2003 federal Partial-Birth Abortion Ban Act, which was upheld by the Supreme Court of the United States in the case of Gonzales v.
 Carhart, outlaws an intact D&E of a fetus with a heartbeat under most, though not all, circumstances.

 Indications

 As with non-intact D&E or labor induction in the second trimester, the purpose of D&E is to end a pregnancy by removing the fetus and placenta.
 Patients who have a fetus diagnosed with severe congenital anomalies may prefer an intact procedure to allow for viewing of the remains, grieving, and achieving closure.
 In cases where an autopsy has been requested, an intact procedure allows for a more complete examination of the body.

 An intact D&E is also used in abortions to minimize the passage of instruments into the uterus, reducing the risk of trauma.
 It also reduces the risk of cervical lacerations that may be caused by the removal of bony parts from the uterus and the risk of retention of fetal parts in the uterus such as brain matter and tissue.